 EBUSY (for swapon()) The specified path is already being used as a swap area.
 EINVAL The file path exists, but refers neither to a regular file nor to a block device; EINVAL (swapon()) The indicated path does not contain a valid swap signature or resides on an in-memory filesystem such as tmpfs(5).
 EINVAL (since Linux 3.4) (swapon()) An invalid flag value was specified in swapflags.
 EINVAL (swapoff()) path is not currently a swap area.
 ENFILE The system-wide limit on the total number of open files has been reached.
 ENOENT The file path does not exist.
 ENOMEM The system has insufficient memory to start swapping.
 EPERM The caller does not have the CAP_SYS_ADMIN capability.
 Alternatively, the maximum number of swap files are already in use; see NOTES below.

-These functions are Linux-specific and should not be used in programs intended to be portable.
-The second swapflags argument was introduced in Linux 1.3.2.
+The swapflags argument was introduced in Linux 1.3.2.

 The partition or path must be prepared with mkswap(8).
 There is an upper limit on the number of swap files that may be used, defined by the kernel constant MAX_SWAPFILES.
-Before kernel 2.4.10, MAX_SWAPFILES has the value 8; since kernel 2.4.10, it has the value 32.
-Since kernel 2.6.18, the limit is decreased by 2 (thus: 30) if the kernel is built with the CONFIG_MIGRATION option (which reserves two swap table entries for the page migration features of mbind(2) and migrate_pages(2)).
-Since kernel 2.6.32, the limit is further decreased by 1 if the kernel is built with the CONFIG_MEMORY_FAILURE option.
-Discard of swap pages was introduced in kernel 2.6.29, then made conditional on the SWAP_FLAG_DISCARD flag in kernel 2.6.36, which still discards the entire swap area when swapon() is called, even if that flag bit is not set.
+Before Linux 2.4.10, MAX_SWAPFILES has the value 8; since Linux 2.4.10, it has the value 32.
+Since Linux 2.6.18, the limit is decreased by 2 (thus: 30) if the kernel is built with the CONFIG_MIGRATION option (which reserves two swap table entries for the page migration features of mbind(2) and migrate_pages(2)).
+Since Linux 2.6.32, the limit is further decreased by 1 if the kernel is built with the CONFIG_MEMORY_FAILURE option.
+Since Linux 5.14, the limit is further decreased by 4 if the kernel is built with the CONFIG_DEVICE_PRIVATE option.
+Discard of swap pages was introduced in Linux 2.6.29, then made conditional on the SWAP_FLAG_DISCARD flag in Linux 2.6.36, which still discards the entire swap area when swapon() is called, even if that flag bit is not set.